kjwilder/lightsout/strategy.md

 button does not get pushed.

 The following three templates are special in that pushing all of the buttons has the same effect as not pushing any buttons at all.
-These will be called **null** templates.
+These will be called **null templates**.
 They are the only such templates as can be shown using a straightforward search strategy.
 ```
 Template 1        Template 2        Template 3